CONVEX

 Purchasing Power Parity (PPP) is an economic theory stating that in the absence of trade barriers and transaction costs, identical goods should trade at the same price globally once exchange rates are accounted for.
 The PPP exchange rate is therefore the rate at which one currency would need to be converted into another for a basket of goods to cost the same in both countries.

-There are two main forms.
-Absolute PPP holds that the exchange rate equals the ratio of price levels between two countries — the basis for the Economist's famous Big Mac Index, which uses a single comparable product as a proxy.
-Relative PPP is weaker and more empirically durable: it holds that the percentage change in the exchange rate over time should equal the inflation differential between the two countries.
-If Country A has 6% inflation and Country B has 2%, the PPP framework implies Country A's currency should depreciate by roughly 4% annually.
+There are two principal forms.
+Absolute PPP holds that the exchange rate equals the ratio of price levels between two countries, the conceptual basis for the Economist's famous Big Mac Index, which uses a single globally standardized product as a transparent proxy for price-level comparisons.
+Relative PPP is weaker but far more empirically durable: it holds that the percentage change in the exchange rate over time should equal the inflation differential between two countries.
+If Country A runs 6% inflation and Country B runs 2%, relative PPP implies Country A's currency should depreciate by roughly 4% annually.
+This version underpins the vast majority of long-run FX forecasting models used by institutional desks, since it makes no strong claim about absolute price levels, only about the trajectory of adjustment.

 Why It Matters for Traders